Food for Thought

 - Single-serve packaging can be tricky for little hands.
 Portion out snacks in Ziploc® bags with kid-friendly, easy open tabs.

-- Add a damp paper towel to Ziploc® bags to help keep fruits and veggies crisp.4
+- Add a damp paper towel to Ziploc® bags to help keep fruits and veggies crisp all day.4

 - Avoid soggy sandwiches by packing the bread in a separate Ziploc® bag from the other components.

-- Turn last night’s leftovers into easy, delicious lunches with Ziploc® bags.
+- Give leftovers new life!
+Turn last night’s dinner into easy, delicious lunches with Ziploc® Storage bags.

 Sources: